 Okay, let’s talk wallpaper.
 The Boy and I went back and forth on whether or not we should install the wallpaper ourselves.
 After much debate, we decided to hire someone for the job.
 Our neighbor suggested we use Paper Craft Interiors, so we gave them a call, and Steven stopped by the house later that day to take a looksy.

 Holy Hannah, this dude is the wallpaper king!
 Like literally he is the Director of the National Guild of Professional Paperhangers.
-Not sure how we got so lucky, but this man is master of his craft.
+Not sure how we got so lucky, but this man is a master of his craft.
 The man even took the time to teach me about balancing the room…meaning, when you walk in, you want one full panel to be the focal point of the room.
 He suggested in between the windows which made perfect sense.

 The office has an angled ceiling, and Steven suggested installing the wall covering on the angle.
 I’m thrilled with the results.
 The space looks absolutely incredible.